blaenk/blaenk.github.io/provider/notes/cmake.markdown

 add_executable (sometarget file.cpp)
 ```

-In the above, **file.cpp** refers to the file containing the `main` entry point.
+In the above, `file.cpp`{.path} refers to the file containing the `main` entry point.
 Likewise, a library can be created using the `add_library` directive:

 ``` cmake
 add_library (sometarget STATIC ${SRC})